Frazier homers, Pirates beat Cubs 6-1 for 3-game sweep

+CHICAGO (AP) -- For the first time in a while, the Pittsbrugh Pirates enjoyed their visit to Wrigley Field.

-CHICAGO (AP) -- Adam Frazier homered and the Pittsburgh Pirates scored six runs in the final two innings to beat the Chicago Cubs 6-1 Sunday for a three-game sweep of the World Series champions.
+Adam Frazier hit a clinching home run as the Pirates scored six times in the final two innings to beat the Chicago Cubs 6-1 Sunday for a three-game sweep of the World Series champions.

+''We came in struggling.
+It was big for us to get these three wins,'' Frazier said.

-The Pirates went just 4-14 against the Cubs last year, including 1-8 at Wrigley Field.
-Pittsburgh's previous three-game sweep at Wrigley was in September 2014.
+The Pirates went 4-14 against the Cubs last season, including 1-8 in Chicago.
+Their previous three-game sweep at the ballpark was in September 2014.

+''It was important for us to come here and play good baseball,'' Pirates manager Clint Hurdle said. ''We didn't play well here last year.
+They played really well.''

 Jameson Taillon (1-0) allowed an unearned run and struck out six in seven innings.
 Cubs starter Jon Lester pitched three-hit ball for seven innings and left with a 1-0 lead.